osipov/openwhisk-python-twilio/README.md

 to monitor the result of running the OpenWhisk action.

-In separate console window, execute the following command, replacing the **to** value to specify the phone number and the **msg** value to specify the text message contents:
+In a separate console, execute the following command, replacing the **to** value to specify the phone number and the **msg** value to specify the text message contents:

 ```
 wsk action invoke --blocking --result -p from "$TWILIO_NUMBER" -p to "867-5309" -p msg "Jenny I got your number" textAction